top of page

 What is effective listening?

 Effective listening “is an intentional effort to focus on the other person or agenda distraction free.”
 We focus because we want to “understand the other person—what they’re passionate about, what they love, where they come from, and ultimately where they’re heading.”
-Effective listening is listening with care and concern for the speaker.
+In essence, effective listening is about listening with care and concern for the speaker.

 Benefits of being an effective listener

-3. You speak less, but you have greater impact when you do.
 “My dear brothers and sisters, take note of this: Everyone should be quick to listen, slow to speak and slow to become angry, because human anger does not produce the righteousness that God desires” (James 1:19-20 NIV).
-If you listen first, you will naturally speak at a slower pace; as a result, others will want to listen to your delivery of information with empathy and wisdom.
+When you listen first, you will naturally speak at a slower and more thoughtful pace.
+This creates an environment where others are more likely to listen to your words with empathy and consideration, valuing the wisdom in your delivery.

 Conclusion